-How are you?
+How are you today?
 I ask this as an honest question, not just a social pleasantry.
 Too often we are in autopilot and automatically say, "Fine.
 Good.
 You?"
 But it's important to not go through life in autopilot so we can be present.
-We can't connect from autopilot.
+Why?
+Because we can't connect from autopilot.

 So how are you really?
 Right now.
 I invite you to close your eyes and check in with yourself.
-Sense in to your body, your heart, your gut.
+Sense into your body, your heart, your needs.
 How are you experiencing your raw and real self in this moment?

 Uncertain about what just happened.